python/cpython/Doc/library/os.rst

    up-to-date information.

    Because the ``DirEntry`` methods can make operating system calls, they may also raise :exc:`OSError`.
-For example, if a file is deleted between calling :func:`scandir` and calling :func:`DirEntry.stat`, a :exc:`FileNotFoundError` exception can be raised.
-Unfortunately, the behaviour on errors depends on the platform.
 If you need very fine-grained control over errors, you can catch :exc:`OSError` when calling one of the ``DirEntry`` methods and handle as appropriate.